TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1270.5 Application for Licensure as a Professional Land Surveyor-in-Training by Examination

-An applicant for licensure as a Professional Land Surveyor-in-Training under the Illinois Professional Land Surveyor Act of 1989 (the Act) [225 ILCS 330] shall file an application, on forms supplied by the Department of Financial and Professional Regulation-Division of Professional Regulation (Division), by November 15 for the spring examination and May 15 for the fall examination.
+An applicant for licensure as a Professional Land Surveyor-in-Training under the Illinois Professional Land Surveyor Act of 1989 (the Act) [225 ILCS 330] shall file an application, on forms supplied by the Department of Financial and Professional Regulation-Division of Professional Regulation (Division), as required by Section 1270.20(g).
 The application shall include the following:

 a) Certification of education, completed by the educational institution attended, for one of the following: